-Tánh Linh has a total area of 117,422 ha and is situated in Bình Thuận province 150km north of Ho Chi Minh City bordering with Dong Nai province and in between Đức Linh and Hàm Thuân Nam districts.
+Tánh Linh has a total area of 117,422 ha and is situated in Bình Thuận province 150km north of Ho Chi Minh City bordering with Dong Nai province and between Đức Linh and Hàm Thuân Nam districts.
 The inhabitants are mostly economic immigrants coming from poorer regions of Vietnam.
 Ethnic minority groups including Tay, Thai, Muong, Nung,Gia rai, E de, K’ho, Cham, Chơ Ro, Dao, Raglai, Xtieng represent approx 13.5% of the population in Tánh Linh.
 Two decades ago, the area was a rainforest and thinly populated; but today the population amounts to approximately 105,408 people (2014 local government figures).
 The 2014 average income in this district of 1,602,000 VND (US$ 77) is well below the national average of 3.8M VND (US$183) per month.

 The main resources of this region are: rice, fruit trees, livestock.
 The reasons for poverty are many: lack of capital, shortage of land for some, archaic techniques, remoteness from the main markets, high inflation rate etc. Many local people rely on farming activities but have recently experienced high losses due to unusual weather changes.
-Loans from banks or moneylenders are readily available, however the high rates of interest (up to 10% per month) prohibit their affordability.
+Loans from banks or moneylenders are readily available, however the high rates of interest (up to 10% per month) make them unaffordable.
 Tanh Linh project site is currently providing 1,034 poor households (March, 2017) with micro loans and other services in all 14 communes in Tánh Linh.

 NUMBER OF IDENTIFIED PEOPLE LIVING BELOW THE POVERTY LINE